Chalarangelo/30-seconds-of-code/blog_posts/javascript-memoization.md

 lastUpdated: 2021-11-07T16:34:37+03:00
 ---

 Memoization is a commonly used technique that can help speed up your code significantly.
-This technique relies on a cache to store results for previously completed units of work.
-The purpose of the cache is to avoid performing the same work more than once, speeding up subsequent calls of time-consuming functions.
+This technique relies on a **cache** to store results for previously completed units of work.
+The purpose of the cache is to **avoid performing the same work more than once**, speeding up subsequent calls of time-consuming functions.
 Based on this definition, we can easily extract some criteria that can help us decide when to use memoization in our code:

 - Memoization is useful mainly in speeding up slow-performing, costly or time-consuming function calls
 - Memoization speeds up subsequent calls, so it's best used when you anticipate multiple calls of the same function under the same circumstances